ada-lang-io/ada-lang-io/docs/arm/AA-TOC.md

 A block statement comprises a sequence of statements preceded by the declaration of local entities used by the statements.

-Certain statements are associated with concurrent execution.
+{AI12-0119-1} Certain statements are associated with concurrent execution.
 A delay statement delays the execution of a task for a specified duration or until a specified time.
 An entry call statement is written as a procedure call statement; it requests an operation on a task or on a protected object, blocking the caller until the operation can be performed.
-A called task may accept an entry call by executing a corresponding accept statement, which specifies the actions then to be performed as part of the rendezvous with the calling task.
+A called task can accept an entry call by executing a corresponding accept statement, which specifies the actions then to be performed as part of the rendezvous with the calling task.
 An entry call on a protected object is processed when the corresponding entry barrier evaluates to true, whereupon the body of the entry is executed.
 The requeue statement permits the provision of a service as a number of related activities with preference control.
 One form of the select statement allows a selective wait for one of several alternative rendezvous.
 Other forms of the select statement allow conditional or timed entry calls and the asynchronous transfer of control in response to some triggering event.
+Various parallel constructs, including parallel loops and parallel blocks, support the initiation of multiple logical threads of control designed to execute in parallel when multiple processors are available.

-Execution of a program unit may encounter error situations in which normal program execution cannot continue.
-For example, an arithmetic computation may exceed the maximum allowed value of a number, or an attempt may be made to access an array component by using an incorrect index value.
+{AI12-0441-1} Execution of a program unit can encounter error situations in which normal program execution cannot continue.
+For example, an arithmetic computation can exceed the maximum allowed value of a number, or an attempt can be made to access an array component by using an incorrect index value.
 To deal with such error situations, the statements of a program unit can be textually followed by exception handlers that specify the actions to be taken when the error situation arises.
 Exceptions can be raised explicitly by a raise statement.

 Data Types

-Every object in the language has a type, which characterizes a set of values and a set of applicable operations.
-The main classes of types are elementary types (comprising enumeration, numeric, and access types) and composite types (including array and record types).
+{AI12-0313-1} Every object in the language has a type, which characterizes a set of values and a set of applicable operations.
+The main categories of types are elementary types (comprising enumeration, numeric, and access types) and composite types (including array and record types).

-An enumeration type defines an ordered set of distinct enumeration literals, for example a list of states or an alphabet of characters.
-The enumeration types Boolean, Character, and Wide_Character are predefined.
+{AI95-00285-01} {AI95-00387-01} An enumeration type defines an ordered set of distinct enumeration literals, for example a list of states or an alphabet of characters.
+The enumeration types Boolean, Character, Wide_Character, and Wide_Wide_Character are predefined.

 Numeric types provide a means of performing exact or approximate numerical computations.
 Exact computations use integer types, which denote sets of consecutive integers.
 Approximate computations use either fixed point types, with absolute bounds on the error, or floating point types, with relative bounds on the error.
 The numeric types Integer, Float, and Duration are predefined.

-Composite types allow definitions of structured objects with related components.
+{AI95-00285-01} {AI95-00387-01} Composite types allow definitions of structured objects with related components.
 The composite types in the language include arrays and records.
 An array is an object with indexed components of the same type.
 A record is an object with named components of possibly different types.
 Task and protected types are also forms of composite types.
-The array types String and Wide_String are predefined.
+The array types String, Wide_String, and Wide_Wide_String are predefined.

-Record, task, and protected types may have special components called discriminants which parameterize the type.
+{AI12-0441-1} Record, task, and protected types can have special components called discriminants which parameterize the type.
 Variant record structures that depend on the values of discriminants can be defined within a record type.

-Access types allow the construction of linked data structures.
+{AI12-0441-1} Access types allow the construction of linked data structures.
 A value of an access type represents a reference to an object declared as aliased or to an object created by the evaluation of an allocator.
-Several variables of an access type may designate the same object, and components of one object may designate the same or other objects.
+Several variables of an access type can designate the same object, and components of one object can designate the same or other objects.
 Both the elements in such linked data structures and their relation to other elements can be altered during program execution.
 Access types also permit references to subprograms to be stored, passed as parameters, and ultimately dereferenced as part of an indirect call.

 Private types permit restricted views of a type.
 A private type can be defined in a package so that only the logically necessary properties are made visible to the users of the type.
 The full structural details that are externally irrelevant are then only available within the package and any child units.

-From any type a new type may be defined by derivation.
+{AI12-0438-1} {AI12-0441-1} From any type a new type can be defined by derivation.
 A type, together with its derivatives (both direct and indirect) form a derivation class.
-Class-wide operations may be defined that accept as a parameter an operand of any type in a derivation class.
-For record and private types, the derivatives may be extensions of the parent type.
-Types that support these object-oriented capabilities of class-wide operations and type extension must be tagged, so that the specific type of an operand within a derivation class can be identified at run time.
+Class-wide operations can be defined that accept as a parameter an operand of any type in a derivation class.
+For record and private types, the derivatives can be extensions of the parent type.
+Types that support these object-oriented capabilities of class-wide operations and type extension have to be tagged, so that the specific type of an operand within a derivation class can be identified at run time.
 When an operation of a tagged type is applied to an operand whose specific type is not known until run time, implicit dispatching is performed based on the tag of the operand.

+{AI95-00387-01} {AI12-0441-1} Interface types provide abstract models from which other interfaces and types can be composed and derived.
+This provides a reliable form of multiple inheritance.
+Interface types can also be implemented by task types and protected types thereby enabling concurrent programming and inheritance to be merged.

 The concept of a type is further refined by the concept of a subtype, whereby a user can constrain the set of allowed values of a type.
 Subtypes can be used to define subranges of scalar types, arrays with a limited set of index values, and records and private types with particular discriminant values.

 Other Facilities

-Representation clauses can be used to specify the mapping between types and features of an underlying machine.
-For example, the user can specify that objects of a given type must be represented with a given number of bits, or that the components of a record are to be represented using a given storage layout.
+{AI95-00387-01} {AI12-0438-1} Aspect clauses can be used to specify the mapping between types and features of an underlying machine.
+For example, the user can specify that objects of a given type are to be represented with a given number of bits, or that the components of a record are to be represented using a given storage layout.
 Other features allow the controlled use of low level, nonportable, or implementation-dependent aspects, including the direct insertion of machine code.

+{AI12-0313-1} Aspect clauses can also be used to specify more abstract properties of program entities, such as the pre- and postconditions of a subprogram, or the invariant for a private type.
+Additional aspects are specifiable to allow user-defined types to use constructs of the language, such as literals, aggregates, or indexing, normally reserved for particular language-defined categories of types, such as numeric types, record types, or array types.

-The predefined environment of the language provides for input-output and other capabilities (such as string manipulation and random number generation) by means of standard library packages.
+{AI95-00387-01} The predefined environment of the language provides for input-output and other capabilities by means of standard library packages.
 Input-output is supported for values of user-defined as well as of predefined types.
 Standard means of representing values in display form are also provided.

-Other standard library packages are defined in annexes of the standard to support systems with specialized requirements.
+{AI95-00387-01} The predefined standard library packages provide facilities such as string manipulation, containers of various kinds (vectors, lists, maps, etc.), mathematical functions, random number generation, and access to the execution environment.

+{AI95-00387-01} The specialized annexes define further predefined library packages and facilities with emphasis on areas such as real-time scheduling, interrupt handling, distributed systems, numerical computation, and high-integrity systems.

 Finally, the language provides a powerful means of parameterization of program units, called generic program units.
 The generic parameters can be types and subprograms (as well as objects and packages) and so allow general algorithms and data structures to be defined that are applicable to all types of a given class.

 Version=[5],Language Changes

-This International Standard replaces the first edition of 1987.
-In this edition, the following major language changes have been incorporated:

-Support for standard 8-bit and 16-bit character sets.
-See Section 2, 3.5.2, 3.6.3, A.1, A.3, and A.4.

-Object-oriented programming with run-time polymorphism.
-See the discussions of classes, derived types, tagged types, record extensions, and private extensions in clauses 3.4, 3.9, and 7.3.
-See also the new forms of generic formal parameters that are allowed by 12.5.1, "Formal Private and Derived Types" and 12.7, "Formal Packages".

-Access types have been extended to allow an access value to designate a subprogram or an object declared by an object declaration (as opposed to just a heap-allocated object).
-See 3.10.

-Efficient data-oriented synchronization is provided via protected types.
-See Section 9.

-The library units of a library may be organized into a hierarchy of parent and child units.
-See Section 10.

-Additional support has been added for interfacing to other languages.
-See Annex B.

-The Specialized Needs Annexes have been added to provide specific support for certain application areas:

-Annex C, "Systems Programming"

-Annex D, "Real-Time Systems"

-Annex E, "Distributed Systems"

-Annex F, "Information Systems"

-Annex G, "Numerics"

-Annex H, "Safety and Security"
+Paragraphs 44 through 57 have been replaced and moved to the Foreword.

 Instructions for Comment Submission

-Informal comments on this Reference Manual may be sent via e-mail to ada-comment@sw-eng.falls-church.va.us.
+{AI12-0441-1} Informal comments on this Reference Manual can be sent via e-mail to ada-comment@ada-auth.org.
 If appropriate, the Project Editor will initiate the defect correction procedure.

 Comments should use the following format:

 	!topic Title summarizing comment
-	!reference RM95-ss.ss(pp)
+	!reference Ada 2022 RMss.ss(pp)
 	!from Author Name yy-mm-dd
 	!keywords keywords related to topic
 	!discussion

 	text of discussion

-where ss.ss is the section, clause or subclause number, pp is the paragraph number where applicable, and yy-mm-dd is the date the comment was sent.
+where ss.ss is the clause or subclause number, pp is the paragraph number where applicable, and yy-mm-dd is the date the comment was sent.
 The date is optional, as is the !keywords line.

-Multiple comments per e-mail message are acceptable.
-Please use a descriptive "Subject" in your e-mail message.
+Please use a descriptive "Subject" in your e-mail message, and limit each message to a single comment.

 When correcting typographical errors or making minor wording suggestions, please put the correction directly as the topic of the comment; use square brackets [ ] to indicate text to be omitted and curly braces { } to indicate text to be added, and provide enough context to make the nature of the suggestion self-evident or put additional information in the body of the comment, for example: